webNeat/wari/README.md

 ## 5. Catch errors thrown by external code

 Even if you don't use `throw` in your code, external code may still throw errors when you call it.
-In that case, you can use `catch` to catch any thrown error and convert it into a wari error:
+In that case, you can use `catch` to catch any thrown error and handle it:

 ```ts
 import * as E from 'wari'